NicolasStuhm/IoT_project/README.md

 | PIR motion sensor ![pir sensor](https://teknikprojektet.se/wp-content/uploads/2020/04/pir.jpg)                                                                             | This sensor detects motion in the greenhouse, for instance from unwanted visitors like cats or rabbits.                                  | ebay.com       | 20 kr        |
 | Batteries ![batteries](https://i5.walmartimages.com/asr/829fe603-6500-40ff-a678-9e62c4ca2a4a.9e886b05ead4c0ca2b36eeaa9711251c.png?odnHeight=612&odnWidth=612&odnBg=FFFFFF) | Eight of these AA batteries connected in series are necessary to provide the electromagnetic lock with enough volts(12) to open.          | ICA            | 50 kr        |

-In addition, I build a little box out of wood, as I needed some kind of container to connect the eight batteries in series.
+In addition, I build a little box out of wood, as I needed some kind of container to connect the eight batteries in series.<br>
+The last part one might need in case the door does not fall open by itself, is a feather/spring to keep the door under tension, such that it opens as soon as the lock is triggered.
 <br><br>